BitBucketsFRC4183/frc2020-game-jam/docs/journal.md

 ### OS

-Working on asteroids destroying the buildings on a destroyed tiles.
+Working on asteroids destroying the buildings on a destroyed tile.
-As you can see in this gif.. it didn't exactly pan out in the beginning
+As you can see in this gif.. it didn't exactly pan out in the beginning.

 ![Asteroid Destruction](JournalImages/2020-11-12-01.gif)